Prof. Way KUO (郭位)

 In addition to his remarkable academic achievements, he has received numerous professional awards, including an Honorary Doctorate from Beijing Institute of Technology granted by the State Council of the People’s Republic of China.
 He has also been appointed as external advisor for internationally renowned institutions, hi-tech companies and research organisations, and is frequently invited to speak all over the world on topics related to education, reliability, energy and research.

-Professor Kuo is the author and co-author of ten academic books and over 200 high impact papers, some of which are deemed classics in systems optimization design and are used as the basis for establishing the reliability standards.
+Professor Kuo is the author and co-author of eight academic books and over 200 high impact papers, some of which are deemed classics in systems optimisation design and are used as the basis for establishing the reliability standards.
 He is well respected for promoting higher education with an emphasis on its relevance to societal needs and problem-driven research.

 His first popular science book Critical Reflections on Nuclear and Renewable Energy has created an impact since its publication in 2013 by Commonwealth Publishing Group in Taiwan.
 The book has been translated into English, Japanese, French and Russian and published in Massachusetts, Tokyo, Paris, and Moscow, respectively.
 It has also been published in Hong Kong and Beijing in both traditional and simplified Chinese under different titles.
-Negotiations for the publication of the book in other languages are under way.
-His new book on higher education, The Soulware within Higher Education, is simultaneously published in Hong Kong, Taipei and Beijing in 2016 by three different publishing houses, which is a rare phenomenon.
+His new book on higher education, The Soulware within Higher Education, was simultaneously published in Hong Kong, Taipei and Beijing in 2016 by three different publishing houses, which is a rare phenomenon.
 Its Japanese edition is published by Josai University Educational Corporation University Press.
 Its significantly modified English edition, Soulware: The American Way in China’s Higher Education, was jointly published by Wiley-Scrivener in New Jersey and Massachusetts in May 2019.